apache/spark/python/docs/source/getting_started/install.rst

     # Spark Connect
     pip install pyspark[connect]

+See :ref:`optional-dependencies` for more detail about extra dependencies.

 For PySpark with/without a specific Hadoop version, you can install it by using ``PYSPARK_HADOOP_VERSION`` environment variables as below:

 .. code-block:: bash